-In this section, the following experiments are conducted to test the performance of CDG-MOEA:
+In this section, the following experiments are conducted to test the performance of CDG-MOEA.

-- comparisons on UF test suite, to verify the general performance of CDG-MOEA on balancing between convergence and diversity. - comparisons on GLT test suite with complicated PFs (extremely convex and/or with disparately scaled objectives), to verify the robustness of CDG-MOEA on the shapes of PFs.
+- 1) Comparisons on UF test suite, to verify the general performance of CDG-MOEA on balancing between convergence and diversity. - Comparisons on GLT test suite with complicated PFs (extremely convex and/or with disparately scaled objectives), to verify the robustness of CDG-MOEA on the shapes of PFs.

-A. Comparisons on UF test suite
+A. Comparisons on UF Test Suite

-In this section, CDG-MOEA is compared with four classical decomposition-based MOEAs (MOEA/D-DE (WS, TCH or PBI) [26] and MSOPS-II [19]), one state-of-theart decomposition-based MOEA (MOEA/D-ACD [37]), one domination-based MOEA (NSGA-II [12]), one indicator-based MOEA (IBEA [47]) and three grid-based MOEAs (Epsilon MOEA [11], Borg MOEA [16] and OMOPSO [35]) on UF test problems.
+In this section, CDG-MOEA is compared with four classical decomposition-based MOEAs [MOEA/D-DE (WS, TCH, or PBI) [26] and multiple single objective pareto sampling II (MSOPS-II) [19]], one state-of-the-art decomposition-based MOEA (MOEA/D- adaptive constrained decomposition approach (ACD) [37]), one domination-based MOEA (NSGA-II [12]), one indicator-based MOEA (IBEA [47]), and three grid-based MOEAs (epsilon MOEA [11], Borg MOEA [16], and OMOPSO [35]) on UF test problems.

-The performance of eleven compared algorithms in terms of IGD or I_H is presented in Table II, where the performance of the algorithm with the best mean IGD or I_H value is highlighted in boldface.
-It can be observed that, in terms of IGD, CDG-MOEA significantly outperforms other compared algorithms on all the test problems, except for UF3, UF4, UF8 and UF10.
-MOEA/D-ACD achieves the best performance on UF3, Borg has the best performance on UF4, MOEA/D-DE (PBI) has the best performance on UF10.
+The performance of eleven compared algorithms in terms of IGD or $I_H$ is presented in Table II, where the performance of the algorithm with the best mean IGD or $I_H$ value is highlighted in boldface.
+It can be observed that, in terms of IGD and CDG-MOEA significantly outperforms other compared algorithms on all the test problems, except for UF3, UF4, UF8, and UF10.
+MOEA/D-ACD achieves the best performance on UF3, Borg has the best performance on UF4, MOEA/D-DE (PBI) has the best performance on UF8, and MSOPS-II has the best performance on UF10.